TimeRef.com

 Calais captured by the English

-Philippe VI finally arrived at Calais and challenged Edward III to a fight.
+Philippe VI finally arrived at Calais and challenged King Edward III to a fight.
 Edward agreed but instead Philippe withdrew abandoning the town to the English.
 The governor, Jean de Vienne, had no other option other than to surrender the town to Edward.
 The town's leaders should have been executed according to siege rules because they refused to surrender when first asked, but Edward spared their lives and they were taken as hostages.
 The town of Calais was emptied of all its citizens and all their property was confiscated.
 Edward then made Calais English territory and sent word to England that anyone who wanted to live in Calais was welcome as long as they could get there quickly.

 Sep